CAED: Community & Economic Development (Graduate)

 Students have the opportunity to develop individualized studies with their mentor/advisor in Community & Eco Development (CAED).
 Please contact your mentor/advisor for more details.

-As the concluding study in this Master of Arts program, the student will complete a culminating project, in which the student will engage in a sustained examination of a critical question or issue related to this program.
-The final project will take the form of a policy memorandum.
-This course is designed to guide the student through the implementation of a policy memorandum.
+As the concluding study in this Master of Arts program, students will complete a culminating project, in which they engage in a sustained examination of a critical question or issue related to their program.
+The final project will usually take the form of a policy memorandum.
+This course is designed to guide students through the implementation of a policy memorandum.
 Policy Memorandums are not published in the ProQuest/UMI service.
-Prerequisites: PPOL 6007, CAED 6010, CAED 6040, PPOL 6021 (preferred) OR PPOL 6020 (for students who intend to pursue doctoral studies).
+In some cases, students may choose to do a Practicum, a learning opportunity to develop skills and practical insights related to workplace development, analysis, and implementation.
+Prerequisites: PPOL 6021 (preferred) OR PPOL 6020 (for students intending to pursue doctoral studies).

 Students have the opportunity to develop individualized studies with their mentor/advisor in Community & Eco Development (CAED).
 Please contact your mentor/advisor for more details.